Sallo97/pyccante/README.md

 ```

 ## Run the pyccante GUI
-For running the pyccante GUI open a terminal or command prompt inside the [`pyccan-
+For running the pyccante GUI open a terminal or command prompt inside the [`pyccanteGUI`]
-teGUI`] folder in the main directory and type the following action:
+folder in the main directory and type the following action:
 ```
 python ./main.py
 or